seansiddens/current/README.md

     }
 ```

-The above snippet is the generated reader kernel for a gather stream.
+The above snippet is the generated reader kernel for a gather stream with two accesses per token (e.g for every computation done in parallel, we read two inputs).
 The Tenstorrent architecture is not optimzed for fine-grained non-contiguous access from DRAM, and I found that attempting to read DRAM addresses that were not 32 byte aligned failed.
 The naive solution I implemented was to simply pad the data elements such that every record would be at a 32 byte boundary.
 The reader kernel first reads in a tile of indices, and then each index is used to fetch an element from DRAM and is written to a CB.

 This approach is obviously incredibly inefficient, so I included an option to tell the framework to attempt to store the entire data buffer in SRAM.
-This removes the need for inefficient memory padding or unneeded DRAM accesses.
+This removes the need for inefficient memory padding and unneeded DRAM accesses.

 ## Future Work